Isha28/Isha28.github.io/README.md

 ## The Problem

 <p align="justify">The problem we are trying to solve is providing access to digital images for the visually impaired.
-In 2015, there was an estimated 253 million people world wide who are visually impaired.
+In 2022 2.2 billion people are reported to have a near or distance vision impairment.
 This means that many of them have limited access to the digital world as most of it is reliant on sight.
 One way that visually impaired people navigate the internet is through text to speech applications.
 However, this method does have its limitations because these simple text to speech solutions cannot read the text from images.</p>

 <p align="justify">This problem is <strong>important</strong> because it allows visually challenged people to get a deeper enjoyment and utilization of the internet and perhaps help them navigate the outside world.
 Ultimately, this all allows them to be more autonomous in the real world and online.</p>